 - Those living with mental health challenges

-- Take part in practicum and internship placements to learn how to assess the needs of clients and deliver customized programming in both clinical (e.g., long-term care facilities) and community settings.
+- Hands-on experience through the REC 253 practicum and REC 450 internship placements to learn how to assess the needs of clients and deliver customized programming in both clinical (e.g., long-term care facilities) and community settings.

 - Be eligible for registration with Therapeutic Recreation Ontario (TRO) and certification with the National Council for Therapeutic Recreation Certification (NCTRC).

 - REC 151 - Foundations of Therapeutic Recreation Practice